Conner Watts regularly advises on tax, estate planning, and business strategy matters.

-Conner Watts is an estate planner for individuals and families who want to ensure that their retirement and succession goals are achieved.
-With a particular emphasis on serving private business owners, Conner handles corporate succession matters to ensure the continuity of a business during times of ownership transition and/or generational change.
-As a result, he has also been asked to be a trusted advisor to small companies that have reached critical stages of expansion in their life-cycles.
-He focuses on decisions surrounding entity formation, corporate structuring, operating agreements, tax minimization, employment matters, and other best practices.
-He has been described as an important part of advisory teams, working in conjunction with accountants, bankers, and financial professionals to assist owners in planning their futures, however large or small they wish to scale their growth.
+As a result, he has also been asked to be a business strategy advisor to small companies that have reached critical stages of expansion in their life-cycles.
+In this role, focuses on decisions surrounding entity formation, corporate structuring, operating agreements, tax minimization, employment matters, and other best practices.
+He has been described as an important part of advisory teams, working in conjunction with accountants, bankers, and financial professionals to assist in the legal protection for Atlanta companies in litigation-prone industries.

 Credentials & Education